Navigating Professional Boundaries

 Upon completion of the workshop, participants will be able to:

-- Understand the importance of establishing professional boundaries as a volunteer manager
+• Recognise the importance of setting and maintaining professional boundaries as a volunteer manager

-- Identify the infrastructure and processes that support volunteer managers to navigate these boundaries
+• Identify organisational infrastructure and processes that support healthy boundaries in practice

 Hazel Maynard